On amenable Hilbert-Schmidt stable groups: Central extensions and HS-stable, permutation unstable groups

 For each $n\in \Z$ let $F_n=\{ I\in\hat A:\hat\gamma^n(I)=I \}.$ Suppose that the action of $\hat\gamma$ on $(\hat A,\nu)$ is not essentially free.
 Then there is an $n\geq1$ such that $\nu(F_n)>0.$ Clearly $F_n$ is $\hat\gamma$-invariant.
 Since $F_n$ is closed it is Borel and therefore the function $1_{F_n}\otimes 1_k \in L^\infty(\hat A,\nu)\otimes M_k\cong \pi_\tau(A)''.$ But since $F_n$ is $\hat\gamma$ invariant we have

-Since $\pi_\tau(A\rtimes_\alpha\Z)''$ is generated by $\pi_\tau(A)$ and $\pi_\tau(u)$ it follows that $1_{F_n}\otimes 1_k$ is a central projection.
-Moreover since $\nu(F_n)>0$ and $\pi_\tau(A\rtimes_\alpha\Z)''$ is a factor, we have $\nu(F_n)=1.$ But for all $I\in F_n$ we have $\hat\gamma^n(I)=I$, hence $\hat\gamma$ is a periodic automorphism of the measure space $(\hat A,\nu).$ \end{proof}
+Since $\pi_\tau(A\rtimes_\gamma\Z)''$ is generated by $\pi_\tau(A)$ and $\pi_\tau(u)$ it follows that $1_{F_n}\otimes 1_k$ is a central projection.
+Moreover since $\nu(F_n)>0$ and $\pi_\tau(A\rtimes_\gamma\Z)''$ is a factor, we have $\nu(F_n)=1.$ But for all $I\in F_n$ we have $\hat\gamma^n(I)=I$, hence $\hat\gamma$ is a periodic automorphism of the measure space $(\hat A,\nu).$ \end{proof}

 We will require the full generality of Lemma \ref{lem:proper/periodic} later, but in the case $k=1$ we combine the previous lemma with a classic result of Klaus Thomsen \cite[Theorem 4.3]{Thomsen95} to obtain the following corollary.
-The same theorem in the finitely generated case was recently shown in \cite[Theorem C]{Levit22}.
-In \cite{Levit22} the authors obtain a description of characters on metabelian groups and use it to obtain \cite[Theorem C]{Levit22}.
+The same theorem in the finitely generated case was recently shown in \cite[Proposition 10.2]{Levit22}.
+In \cite{Levit22} the authors obtain a description of characters on metabelian groups and use it to obtain \cite[Proposition 10.2]{Levit22}.
 We instead use Thomsen's theorem \cite[Theorem 4.3]{Thomsen95} on uniqueness of traces on crossed products. \begin{corollary} Let $G$ be a countable abelian group and $\gamma$ an automorphism.
-Then $G\rtimes_\gamma\Z$ is HS-stable if and only if the $\hat\gamma$- invariant measures on $\hat G$ with finite support are weak*-dense in the set of all $\hat\gamma$-invariant measures on $\hat G.$ \end{corollary} \begin{proof} Let $\tau$ be an extreme trace on $G\rtimes_\gamma \Z$ and let $\nu$ be the induced $\hat \gamma$-invariant measure on $\hat G.$ Suppose that $\hat\gamma$ is periodic on $(\hat G,\nu)$ with period $n$.
-Let $u\in C^*(G)\rtimes_\gamma\Z$ be the implementing unitary.
-Since $\tau$ is extreme, $\pi_\tau(G\rtimes\Z)''$ is a factor and therefore $\pi_\tau(u^n)$ is a scalar multiple of the identity.
-It follows that $\pi_\tau(G\rtimes_\gamma\Z)$ is virtually abelian and we may therefore regard $\tau$ as a trace on a virtually abelian group.
-Hence $\tau$ can be approximated by matrices by \cite{Hadwin18}.
+Then $G\rtimes_\gamma\Z$ is HS-stable if and only if the $\hat\gamma$- invariant measures on $\hat G$ with finite support are weak*-dense in the set of all $\hat\gamma$-invariant measures on $\hat G.$ \end{corollary} \begin{proof} Suppose first that $G\rtimes_\gamma \Z$ is HS-stable and let $\mu$ be a $\hat\gamma$-invariant measure on $\hat G.$ Let $\tau$ be the trivial extension of $\mu$ to $G\rtimes_\gamma \Z.$ By Theorem \ref{thm:HSchar} let $\tau_n$ be a sequence of traces on $G\rtimes_\gamma \Z$ that factor through finite dimensional representations and converge to $\tau.$ Then $\tau_n$ restricted to $G$ determines a sequence of $\hat \gamma$-invariant measures on $\hat G$ with finite support that converge weak* to $\mu.$